Clupai8o0/digi-convertor-app/README.md

 - [] Add dark mode for the solution images
 <!-- - [] Replace the src locations in html and js files -->
 - [] Add height for typing animation in different resolutions

+# Design Decisions to Consider

+- [] Highlighting the texts in the heading